niente010/MDEF_website/docs/term1/AtlasOfWeakSignals.md

 Once having outlined a global overview of my personal design practice, it’s now crucial to refine and organize these principles to define an integrated visualization.
 This approach aims to interlink each principle, allowing for a seamless flow and a quick, intuitive grasp of the various thematic connections.
 Now the Design Space is also enriched with case studies and concepts, that might soon evolve in ==Design Interventions==.

 **[Click here](https://arc.net/e/A0D1387E-5784-42C5-90FF-E6BCB186F61C)** to navigate my Design Space.

 !!! note ""

+!!! tip ""
+    ## **Reflections**
+    I've found the in-depth analysis of our background and the identification of potential applications extremely helpful in defining our future project ideas: interacting with the cards as well as sharing our ideas have proven to be very stimulating.
+Additionally, regularly updating our Design Space and observing its evolution is a thrilling exercise that helps keep our ideas focused and dynamic.

+!!! note ""